-Section 7: Putting things right
+Section 7: Complaints Stages

-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 7.1 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
+CODE PROVISION CODE REQUIREMENT COMPLY: YES / NO EVIDENCE COMMENTARY / EXPLANATION 7.1 re something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
 These can include: Apologising; Acknowledging where things have gone wrong; Providing an explanation, assistance or reasons; Taking action if there has been delay; Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Changing policies, procedures or practices.
-Yes Complaints Policy and Compensation Policy In our responses to residents, we apologise, acknowledge where things went wrong and say what we'll do to fix the problem.
-We offer compensation in line with our Compensation Policy.
-We outline in our response, where lessons have been learnt, and any improvements that have been made as a result of the complaint, where applicable.
+Yes Complaints Policy Section 3.0.
+Complaints handling process document.
+In our responses to residents, we apologise, acknowledge where things went wrong and say what we will do to fix the problem.
 7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
-Yes Compensation Policy We offer remedies that reflect the extent of service failure and detriment caused to the resident.
+Yes Complaints policy Section 3.10.
+Complaints handling process document.
+We will offer remedies that reflect the extent of service failure and detriment caused to the resident.
 7.3 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
 Any remedy proposed must be followed through to completion.
-Yes Complaints Policy and Compensation Policy We send a response as soon as we know the outcome of the complaint.
-This may be before we've completed all the actions required to remedy the issue.
-Our responses include an action plan for any remaining actions with expected completion dates.
-Offer of compensation in a response will detail the next steps, if the resident wishes to accept the offer.
-7.4 Landlords must take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.
-Yes Compensation Policy Our Compensation Policy has been created using the Housing Ombudsman remedies guidance.
+Yes Complaint Policy Section 3.11 We send a response as soon as we know the outcome of the complaint.
+This may be before we have completed all the actions required to remedy the issue.
+Our responses include an action plan 7.4 Landlords must take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.
+Yes Our Compensation Policy has been created using the Housing Ombudsman remedies guidance.